Fulvous Whistling-DuckDendrocygna bicolor

 - Cool Facts

 - In some ways, whistling-ducks act more like swans than ducks.
-The male helps to take care of the offspring and a mated pair stays bonded for many years.
+The male helps take care of the offspring and mated pairs stay bonded for many years.

 - Pesticides applied to rice in the 1960s caused declines in Texas and Louisiana populations.
 Numbers have recovered and stabilized since then.

-- Other than in agricultural habitats, the Fulvous Whistling-Duck nests only rarely in the United States.
-It started breeding in the United States only in the late 19th and early 20th centuries, nesting in rice fields.
+- Fulvous Whistling-Ducks started breeding in the United States only in the late 19th and early 20th centuries, following the start of rice cultivation.

-- The oldest recorded Fulvous Whistling-Duck was a male, and at least 11 years, 2 months old when he was shot in Cuba in 2004.
+- The oldest recorded Fulvous Whistling-Duck was a male, and at least 11 years, 2 months old when a hunter shot him in Cuba in 2004.
 He had been banded in Florida in 1993.